The Anti-Earworm Agenda

 Ashish Dharkar, 27

-Plays guitar for Doom/Sludge metal band Dirge
+Guitarist for doom/sludge metal band Dirge

-Genre: Doom Metal
+Genre: Doom metal

 “Doom Metal is a form of heavy metal which is a comparatively slow tempo with dirty down-tuned guitar tones and heavy bass with pounding drums.
 The whole lyrical theme that the music is based on is usually about sorrow, fantasy, horror, psychedelic adventures and personal experiences.”